-Conan has started to think about the next major release.
+Conan has started to work on the next major release.
 We've been gathering feedback from the community about our features and we think it's time to break some default behaviors, clean the codebase and add space for new developments.
+Development is ongoing and the Conan 2.0 Tribe is having discussions about it.